a-usmani/Excel-Calorie-Tracke/README.md

 # Excel-Calorie-Tracker
-# Search nutrition API and add food items to a spread sheet to track calories and other stats for that day
+# Search using a nutrition API for food items to add and track calories and other stats for that day in a spread sheet